 New Brunswick is another great destination for families visiting Atlantic Canada with its wide variety of things to do.
 In August of 2002 we spent 4 nights in New Brunswick prior to a week long vacation in Prince Edward Island.
 At the time of this vacation our daughter, Katie, was 5 years old.
 We flew from Toronto to St. John, New Brunswick and a delayed flight meant a much later arrival in St. Andrews-by-the-Sea than we had anticipated.
 We even drove through one of the famous fogs (which was absolutely as thick as soup) rolling in off the Bay of Fundy.

-We stayed for three nights at the historic seaside resort The Fairmont Algonquin (it has been announced recently that as of December 31, 2011 this property will no longer be managed by the Fairmont chain of hotels).
+We stayed for three nights at the historic seaside resort The Fairmont Algonquin (Editor's Note: the resort is no longer managed by the Fairmont chain of hotels and is now known as The Algonquin Resort).
 The historic tudor-style hotel which overlooks Passamaquoddy Bay has been welcoming travelers since 1889 with its perfect blend of tradition and modern luxury.

 St. Andrews-by-the-Sea, which has been named a National Historic District, is a charming seaside village whose main street is lined with shops, art galleries and boutiques.
 The village is so beautiful that it is virtually impossible not to fall immediately in love with it.
 And if you tire of the charming architecture of the village there is always the natural beauty of the sea shore to gaze upon.

 One of the attractions that we enjoyed in St. Andrews-by-the-Sea was Kingsbrae Gardens.
 Kingsbrae is a 27 acre horticultural garden which includes themed gardens, ponds and a children's area.
 The gardens are open seasonally (generally May through October) and guided tours are available.